Aurora Expeditions

-Aurora Expeditions is an experiential travel company that runs cruises, expeditions and tours to all seven continents, with a focus on expeditions to Antarctica, and the Arctic.
+Aurora Expeditions (also known as Aurora or AE Expeditions) is an experiential travel company that runs cruises, expeditions and tours to all seven continents, with a focus on expeditions to Antarctica, and the Arctic.

-With a fleet of three purpose-built small ships, and a strong history of pioneering polar expedition travel, Aurora is known for taking passengers to remote and rarely visited destinations across the Antarctic Peninsula, South Georgia, the Falkland Islands, Svalbard, Greenland and beyond.
+With a fleet of purpose-built new ships, and a history of pioneering polar expedition travel, Aurora Expeditions is known for taking passengers to destinations across: Antarctic Peninsula, South Georgia, Falkland Islands, Svalbard, Greenland and more.

 In addition to core polar destinations, other remote destinations visited include Costa Rica, Indonesia & Iceland.
-From 2026, Aurora will also offers a range of small ship cruises, sailing to European destinations such as the British Isles, Mediterranean and Atlantic Coast.
+Aurora also now offers a range of small ship cultural expeditions, sailing to European destinations such as the British Isles, Mediterranean and Atlantic Coast.

-In 2024 Aurora Expeditions became a Certified B Corporation™, stating a commitment to sustainability and a vision to be the global leader in sustainable expedition travel.

 History

 The company was founded in 1991 by the Australian climber Greg Mortimer and Margaret Mortimer.
 It focuses on small groups of travelers.
 The company's main focus is cruises around Antarctica and the sub-Antarctic Islands.
 As well as cruising, the company also does Alpine Trekking and climbing, Ski and Snowboard tours, Snorkelling and Scuba Diving.

-In 1992 the company performed its first expedition to Antarctica.

-In 1997 the company performed its first expedition to the Arctic.
+In 1992 the company performed its first expedition to Antarctica, and in 1997 the company performed its first expedition to the Arctic.
+Since 2025, the company has been offering voyages to all 7 continents.

-In 2019 took delivery of its first ship, the Greg Mortimer.
+In 2019 took delivery of its first purpose-built ship, the Greg Mortimer.
 It was christened at a ceremony in Ushuaia, Argentina.